I seriously feel bad for Thanksgiving.

 5. Game Time

-I hope you’ve been inspired by an idea or two and decide to include it in your Turkey day festivities.
-We wish you a Happy (and safe if you’ll be on the road) Thanksgiving.
+We hope you’ve been inspired by one of our awesome ideas for Thanksgiving Day and decide to include it in your Turkey day festivities.
+We wish you a Happy and healthy Thanksgiving!